-Turkish language requirements are regulated under Law No 805 on the Mandatory Use of Turkish in Commercial Enterprises (Law No 805).
+Turkish language requirements are regulated under Law No 805 on the Mandatory Use of Turkish in Commercial Enterprises.
 According to Article 1 of Law No 805, all Turkish enterprises are obliged to use the Turkish language in all their business transactions, agreements, correspondences, accounts and books that are executed in Turkey.
-Furthermore, Article 2 of Law No 805 provides that this obligation shall apply to foreign legal entities in transactions and communications made with Turkish individuals and legal entities in Turkey.
+Article 2 of Law No 805 further provides that this obligation shall apply to foreign legal entities in transactions and communications made with Turkish individuals and legal entities in Turkey.

 There are conflicting arguments in Turkish doctrine in terms of the interpretation and application of Article 1 to foreign legal entities.
 The main rationale behind this conflict is based on the wording of "agreement", which is indicated in Article 1 but not in Article 2.
 There is also a dispute among Turkish scholars regarding the impact on transactions of non-compliance with Law No 805 (ie, whether or not any failure to comply with Law No 805 results in the invalidity of the respective agreement).
-It is worth noting that there are also controversial decisions rendered by the Cassation Court on the application of Law No 805, and this prevents the uniform practice of this law on transactions between foreign and Turkish parties.
+It is worth noting that controversial decisions on the application of Law No 805 have been rendered by the Cassation Court, which prevents the uniform practice of this law on transactions between foreign and Turkish parties.

-Despite the uncertainties regarding the application of Law No 805, in financing transactions with foreign entities whereby the foreign jurisdiction or foreign arbitration is chosen, even if the loan documentation would be executed in a foreign language, it is strongly advisable for the parties to execute the clause related to the submission to a jurisdiction/arbitration in the Turkish language and to ensure that the Turkish language for such clause is determined as prevailing language.
+Despite the uncertainties regarding the application of Law No 805, in financing transactions with foreign entities whereby the foreign jurisdiction or foreign arbitration is chosen, even if the loan documentation would be executed in a foreign language, it is strongly advisable for the parties to execute the clause related to the submission to a jurisdiction/arbitration in the Turkish language and to ensure that Turkish is determined as the prevailing language for such clause.